LAPD officer attacked inside police station; suspect in custody: reports

 "The officer involved in this incident was transported to a local hospital and is receiving medical attention for non-life-threatening injuries," LAPD wrote on Twitter.
 "The suspect involved in this incident is in custody.
 This is preliminary information, as this is an active and ongoing investigation."

 Moore said the officer suffered "bumps and bruises" but wasn't shot.
 He said he had spoken to the officer who was in stable condition at the hospital.
+He didn't say how serious the officer's injuries were.

 "He is resting and will be ok...Harbor units responding pursued suspect and took him into custody," Moore wrote on Twitter.

-“Some individual came into the Harbor station, and when an officer went to speak with him, some type of confrontation occurred where we believe an officer was disarmed,” Moore told The Los Angeles Times.
+Moore told reporters the suspect, who was a man approximately 29 years old, walked into the lobby of the station and the officer went out to talk to him.

+"It escalated into some type of altercation.
+During that altercation, it appears at this very early stage that the officer's weapon was taken from him and rounds were fired by the individual at the officer," he said in an early Sunday morning press conference outside of the hospital where the officer was being treated.

-The watch commander on duty saw the suspect hitting the officer and grab his gun, Assistant Police Chief Horace Frank told The Times.
+The watch commander on duty saw the suspect hitting the officer in the station and grab his gun, Assistant Police Chief Horace Frank told The Los Angeles Times.
 He said the watch commander fired at the suspect who ran and drove away.

 Previous reporting said the officer had been shot in the head.